mramshaw/Node-Linting-and-Testing/README.md

 Opinions differ on whether or not 100% coverage is a realistic or achievable goal, however this is a very useful statistic for measuring software quality and how it changes over time.

+[My opinion is that anything less than 70% code coverage is unacceptable.
+ I have talked with many colleagues, and standards may change depending on the specific application or industry, with some sites requiring 80% coverage -- or even 100% coverage -- so I am NOT saying that 70% coverage is ideal, merely that 70% coverage is the bare minimum to start with, even if it results in some time lost in writing tests and/or refactoring.
+ If your project is a few thousand lines of code or less, 100% coverage is probably the correct goal to shoot for.]

+It's important to realize that 100% code coverage does NOT mean bug-free code!

+A downside of testing and code coverage is that it often introduces brittle and difficult-to-maintain tests, all of which increase the number of lines of code.
+This should never be used as an excuse ___not___ to write tests, but it is something to bear in mind.
+For instance, it is a good idea to wait until any APIs have been finalized before spending too much time writing tests - as any API changes will lead to multiple code changes.

+A balance must be maintained between writing tests and the burden of actually maintaining the test code.

 * Blanket (no longer maintained)
 * JSCoverage (no longer maintained)